openaps/docs/docs/docs/Give Back-Pay It Forward/contribute.md

 * Consider calling your device manufacturer and ask about communication protocols in order to understand how your device operates.

 If you would like to work on the core openaps code, take a look at the openaps [contributing guidelines](https://github.com/openaps/openaps/blob/master/CONTRIBUTING.md) before getting started.
 Thank you for your contributions!

+# Pay it forward to those less fortunate

+One of the common questions we also get is how to donate money to further #OpenAPS.
+As this is an open source project, there is no financial organization behind OpenAPS that makes sense to donate to.
+Instead, we recommend considering the following:

+If you've been helped by the generosity of others, please [pay it forward by helping those less fortunate than any of us.](https://diyps.org/2017/05/24/different-ways-to-make-a-difference/)  There are children dying of T1D who could live healthy lives into adulthood with only a very small contribution from each of us.
+If you haven't already, please visit https://lifeforachildusa.org/ (or https://lifeforachild.org/) and sign up to make a regular monthly donation to Life for a Child.
+If you can afford to donate $1/day, that is enough to save the life of one child.
+And if you can't afford that, please set up whatever monthly donation you feel you can afford right now.
+If you're already donating, please consider increasing your donation.
+With some small adjustments to our lifestyle, all of us can afford to give at least 10% of our income, and/or 10% of our time, to help the least fortunate.
+If you don't feel like you can afford that all at once, feel free to start smaller.
+But also think about what you would be willing to do, if you had to, in order to get insulin for your own child with T1.
+Every child with T1 deserves to live.